quicwg/base-drafts/draft-ietf-quic-transport.md

 messages are delayed or lost.
 Note that the same limitation applies to other data sent by the server protected by the 1-RTT keys.

-Endpoints SHOULD send acknowledgments for packets containing CRYPTO_HS frames with a reduced delay; see Section 3.5.1 of {{QUIC-RECOVERY}}.
+Endpoints SHOULD send acknowledgments for packets containing CRYPTO frames with a reduced delay; see Section 3.5.1 of {{QUIC-RECOVERY}}.